You Are Here: Home › Best Table Tennis Players › Vladimir Samsonov

 by courtesy of the ITTF

-His highest achievement so far is reaching the World Championship men's singles final in 1997 in Manchester, England.
+His highest achievement was reaching the World Championship men's singles final in 1997 in Manchester, England.

 Unfortunately, he was up against a legend of the game - Jan-Ove Waldner - and he was unable to claim the prestigious world title.